alantimb/alantimb/README.md

 - :eyes: I'm interested in becoming a Full Stack Developer to get my first technology job
-- :seedling: I’m currently learning Front-End technologies
+- :seedling: I’m currently learning Back-End technologies
 - :busts_in_silhouette: I'm looking to collaborate on open source projects at junior programmer's level to gain +XP
 - :zap: Fun fact: I name all my cats :cat: with royalty names (Caesar, Dianna and I had a Zelda)